saumya/NodeOrmApi_104/README.md

 This is the base project for the API server.

 A General Store/Inventory API is added for buying and selling product.
+No UI is implemented yet.

 ### Status